CourseReps/ECEN662-Spring2018/Students/Vincent-Zh/final/README.md

-Please read the simulation part of Final project report.
+Before you use the code, please read the simulation part of Final project report.